teamstarter/graphql-web-hooks/README.md

 # Graphql-Web-Hook

-GWH provides the most flexible and simple tool that executes and manages webhooks.
+GWH provides a flexible and simple tool to executes and manages webhooks in a GraphQL environement.

+It is based on graphql-sequelize-generator and inspired by graphql-node-jobs.

 ## How to use